platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 In your PHPStorm Settings window, go to `Languages & Frameworks` > `PHP` > `Servers`.

 Add a new server for your Platform.sh environment.
-The "Host" should be the hostname of the environment on Platform.sh you are debugging.
+The **Host** should be the hostname of the environment on Platform.sh you are debugging.
-The "Port" should always be 443 and the "Debugger" set to Xdebug.
+The **Port** should always be 443 and the **Debugger** set to Xdebug.
-Ensure that "Use path mappings" is checked, which makes available a tree of your project with a column to configure the remote path that it should map to.
+Ensure that **Use path mappings** is selected, which makes available a tree of your project with a column to configure the remote path that it should map to.

 This page lets you define what remote paths on the server correspond to what path on your local machine.
 In the majority of cases you can just define [your app root](../../create-apps/app-reference.md#root-directory)